In Him Ministries:

 And Romans 5:1-2 says, “Therefore, since we have been justified by faith, we have peace with God through our Lord Jesus Christ.
 Through him we have also obtained access by faith into this grace in which we stand, and we rejoice in hope of the glory of God.”

-Romans 14:10 says, “Why do you pass judgment on your brother?
-Or you, why do you despise your brother?
-For we will all stand before the judgment seat of God;”
+Romans 14:10 says, “Why, then, do you judge your brother?
+Or why do you belittle your brother?
+For we will all stand before God’s judgment seat.”
+(BSB)

-And 2 Corinthians 5:9-10 says, “Therefore we make it our aim, whether present or absent, to be well pleasing to Him.
-For we must all appear before the judgment seat of Christ, that each one may receive the things done in the body, according to what he has done, whether good or bad.”
-(NKJV)
+And 2 Corinthians 5:9-10 says, “So we aspire to please Him, whether we are here in this body or away from it.
+For we must all appear before the judgment seat of Christ, that each one may receive his due for the things done in the body, whether good or bad.”
+(BSB)

-Titus 3:5 says, “he saved us, not because of works done by us in righteousness, but according to his own mercy, by the washing of regeneration and renewal of the Holy Spirit,”
+Titus 3:4-7 says, “But when the goodness and loving kindness of God our Savior appeared, he saved us, not because of works done by us in righteousness, but according to his own mercy, by the washing of regeneration and renewal of the Holy Spirit, whom he poured out on us richly through Jesus Christ our Savior, so that being justified by his grace we might become heirs according to the hope of eternal life.”

 Galatians 2:16 says, “yet we know that a person is not justified by works of the law but through faith in Jesus Christ, so we also have believed in Christ Jesus, in order to be justified by faith in Christ and not by works of the law, because by works of the law no one will be justified.”